Iran leader refuses US help, citing virus conspiracy theory

 “Possibly your (offered) medicine is a way to spread the virus more,” Khamenei said.
 “Or if you send therapists and doctors, maybe he wants to see the effect of the poison, since it is said that part of the virus is built for Iran.”

 There is no scientific proof offered anywhere in the world to support Khamenei’s comments.
 However, it comes after Chinese government spokesman Lijian Zhao tweeted earlier this month that it “might be US army who brought the epidemic to Wuhan.
 Be transparent!
 Make public your data!
 US owe(s) us an explanation!”

-He offered no evidence to support his claim.
+Lijian likewise offered no evidence to support his claim, which saw the U.S. State Department summon China’s ambassador to complain.

 Wuhan is the Chinese city where the first cases of the disease were detected in December.
 In recent days, the Trump administration has increasingly referred to the virus as the “Chinese” or “Wuhan” virus, while the World Health Organization used the term COVID-19 to describe the illness the virus causes.
+Even a U.S. senator from Arkansas has trafficked in the unfounded conspiracy theory it was a man-made Chinese bioweapon.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.